oracle/node-oracledb/INSTALL.md

 [package/README](https://github.com/oracle/node-oracledb/blob/master/package/README.md)
 for details.

-If you make the package accessible on your local machine, for example at https://www.example.com/oracledb-3.1.0.tgz, then your install command would be:
+If you make the package accessible on your local web server, for example at https://www.example.com/oracledb-3.1.0.tgz, then your install command would be:

 ```
 npm install https://www.example.com/oracledb-3.1.0.tgz